Joe Tuan

 Now it’s time to really test your assumptions about how the app will serve your target audience.
 To do that, one of the first steps towards custom mobile app development is an interactive prototype that users can click-through in a browser or on their mobile devices.

-An app prototype can be low- or high-fidelity.
-Its purpose is to always check if you’re creating an engaging experience for your users.
+An app prototype can be low- or high-fidelity, and its purpose is always to check if you’re creating an engaging experience for your users, which is a critical step in understanding how to build custom mobile applications.

 There are plenty of tools to develop a prototype (like Invision or Adobe XD) and to field it with customers (like UserTesting.com or Userbrain).